 What To Do When You Discover a Leak in Your Cold Cellar

-The first step in establishing how water has entered the cold cellar is to visually inspect the interior of the cold cellar, this is simple if the cold cellar is unfinished.
+The first thing to do is figure out how water got into the cold cellar, this is accomplished by visually inspecting the interior of the cold cellar; a simple task if the cold cellar is unfinished.
 If the cold cellar is finished, a more sophisticated inspection is required.
 The purpose of the inspection is to determine if the water is coming through the foundation walls or from the top of the walls.
 Water that is coming through the walls is classified as a basement leak while water originating from the top of the foundation wall is a building envelope leak.
-Both types of leaks cause a damp cold cellar.
+Both types of leaks cause a wet and damp cold cellar.

 You will find a considerable amount of information on the subject of basement leaks throughout our website.
 Bona fide basement leaks through foundation walls are easy to identify, we have provided many pictures of obvious leaks on our Typical Sources of Basement Leaks page.